Your cart is empty.

 Reviews

-``Systematically working through the evidence, H. makes a strong case for a shared written source behind parts of Mark and Thomas.
+Systematically working through the evidence, H. makes a strong case for a shared written source behind parts of Mark and Thomas.
 If he is correct, we have a sayings source as old as Q but with a different viewpoint.
 More speculative are H.'s ideas about the secondary nature of narrative (includng passion narrative) in early Christian writing and about the lack of interest in a narrative of Jesus' life until the mid-second century.
 The question of how and where the Gospel of Thomas continued to expand beyond the common written source is left open.
-The stream of Thomas research shows little sign of abating or reaching a consensus, but H. adds important data and analysis to the ongoing effort.''
+The stream of Thomas research shows little sign of abating or reaching a consensus, but H. adds important data and analysis to the ongoing effort.

-- Janet Timbie, Catholic Biblical Quarterly, 75, 2013
+- Janet Timbie, The Catholic University of America, Catholic Biblical Quarterly, 75, 2013, 2013 September